 Kenny Dalglish bought John Barnes to Liverpool on 9th of July 1987 for £900,000.
-8 days later Liverpool arranged Peter Beardsley's record transfer from Newcastle for £1.9 million.
+Eight days later Liverpool arranged Peter Beardsley's record transfer from Newcastle for £1.9 million.
 Peter eventually signed roughly a month later.
-As John Smith Liverpool's chairman at the time said: Peter is worth waiting for." and added: "This is the first time in the history of Liverpool - maybe in the history of any club - that two current England players have been signed in such quick succession."
+As John Smith Liverpool's chairman at the time said: Peter is worth waiting for" and adding: "This is the first time in the history of Liverpool - maybe in the history of any club - that two current England players have been signed in such quick succession."

 Then I heard Liverpool had made an offer.
 They had just sold Ian Rush to Juventus for £3.2 million and wanted to spend more than half of that on me.
 Newcastle called me to tell me they'd received the offer.
 Willie McFaul, the manager, told me that unless I agreed to sign a new three year contract with Newcastle, the club wanted me to go.
 I would have been happy to stay if the club had been ambitious and was intending to strengthen the team but there was no indication that Willie McFaul had any plans in that direction.